SharePoint/sp-dev-docs/docs/solution-guidance/portal-rollout.md

 ## What not to do

-The following list contains the key things **not** to do when it comes to deploying your portal.
+The following list contains the key things **not** to do when you deploy your portal.

 Don't:
 - Stress test your portal against your SharePoint Online tenant.